GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

  \right)
 \f]

-Similar but more general type of matrices are multidiagonal matrices (\ref TNL::Matrices::MultidigonalMatrix) which has the nonzero elements positioned only on lines parallel to the diagonal like the following matrix:
+Similar but more general type of matrices are multidiagonal matrices (\ref TNL::Matrices::MultidiagonalMatrix) which have the nonzero matrix elements positioned only on lines parallel to the main diagonal like the following matrix:

 \f[
   \left(